Table of Contents

-The good news is that your children don’t have to suffer the same fate.
-There are things you can do now to help your child develop their emotional intelligence early, so they’ll have an easier time managing it later.
+The good news is your children don’t have to suffer the same fate.
+You can help your child develop emotional intelligence early, so they’ll have an easier time managing it later.

 1. Listen to them and accept them for who they are.